himza25/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 5: This task is about writing a function that changes all lowercase letters of a string to uppercase.
 The function's prototype is 'char *string_toupper(char *);'
 Task 6: This task is about writing a function that capitalizes all words of a string.
 The function's prototype is 'char *cap_string(char *);'
 - Task 7: A function that encodes a string into 1337.
 Letters substitutions are as follows: a and A should be replaced by 4; e and E should be replaced by 3; o and O should be replaced by 0; t and T should be replaced by 7; l and L should be replaced by 1.
 The prototype of the function is 'char *leet(char *);'.
 The implementation is in '7-leet.c'.
+- Task 8: A function that encodes a string using rot13.
+The prototype of the function is 'char *rot13(char *);'.
+The implementation is in '100-rot13.c'.